AndyWright360/Milestone-Project-1/README.md

 - As a background image I wanted it to remain subtle and not distract the user form the page content.

-- The position fixed property was chosen to add a bit of stylistic flare to website.
+- The `position: fixed` property was chosen to add a bit of stylistic flare to the website.

 #### **Header**